-Relating the situation in India illegally occupied Jammu and Kashmir (IIOJK) since 1990 and provisions of the ‘the Convention on the Prevention and Punishment of the Crime of Genocide-1948’ there is a solid ground that ICJ can put into debate the genocide committed by Indian forces’ personnel in IIOJK.
+Relating the situation in India Illegally Occupied Jammu and Kashmir (IIOJK) since 1990 and provisions of the ‘the Convention on the Prevention and Punishment of the Crime of Genocide-1948’ there is a solid ground that ICJ can put into debate the genocide committed by Indian security forces in IIOJK.

 Whereas Article-1 of the Convention deals with genocide acts, committed both during peace and war times, Article-2 clearly defines the act itself.